NCMlab/MediationModerationNotes/index.md

 			* If CSV data is used, then check to see if there is a header row
 			* Check to see how many columns are in the file.
 				* If there are more than one variable in the file, then ask the user which variable to use.
-	* Parameters to ask of the user
+	* **Parameters to ask of the user**
-		* Number of bootstraps (default of 1000)
+		1 Number of bootstraps (default of 1000)
 			* Type of confidence intervals to calculate
 				* Selection from a menu/list
-					*
+					* Percentile, Bias-Corrected
-		* Whether to apply TFCE (default of No)
+		2 Whether to apply TFCE (default of No)
 			* Yes/No
-		* What correction for multiple comparisons to use
+		3 What correction for multiple comparisons to use
 			 * Selection from a menu/list
+				 * None, Family-wise, False-discovery
 		* Output from this step will be an analysis setup file specifically for processing the data
 * [[Prepare Model for Analysis]]
 * [[Prepare Model for Analysis Model 6]]